Reut212/Pokemon_Game/README.md

-# Welcome to Ex2 Project – weighted & directed Graph.
+# Weighted & directed Graph.

 This project represents a Pokemon game.
 In this game our goal is to get as much Pokemons as we can.